PRTG Manual: Library Management

 Click the Management tab.
-You will see a split screen:
+You see a split screen:

-- On the right side, you see your device tree, as known from the device tree's Management tab.
+▪On the right side, you see your device tree.

 From the device tree on the right side, drag objects and drop them on the library on the left side.
-Each dropped object will be added immediately as a new Library Node.
+Each dropped object is immediately added as a new library node.
 Repeat this procedure as often as you wish until you have added all desired items to the library.

-Drag and drop nodes within the library to change their position.
-If you want to change the monitoring object that is associated with a library node, you can change the Linked Object in the node's settings.
+Drag and drop library nodes to change their position.
+If you want to change the monitoring object that is associated with a library node, you can change the Linked Object in the library node's settings.

-For detailed information, see Libraries and Node Settings (Overview—Library Node Display Settings) section.
+For more information, see section Libraries and Node Settings.

 You can right-click any object on a library's Overview tab or Management tab to open its context menu.

 For more information, see section Library Context Menus.